-A. Licensed Teachers: Licensed teachers who provide services in any substitute position shall receive compensation for services rendered as provided in section 2.07.

-- B. Current District Aides: Aides who currently work in the district and provide substitute services for other district aide positions will receive their regular aide pay. - C. Other Support Staff Substitutes: The District will review individual situations requiring support staff substitutes to determine the appropriate level of support needed and compensation.
+- A. Licensed Substitutes Teachers: Licensed substitutes teachers who provide services in any substitute position shall receive compensation for services rendered as provided in section 2.07. - B. Current District Aides: Aides who currently work in the dDistrict and provide substitute services for other dDistrict aide positions will receive their regular aide pay. - C. Other Support Staff Substitutes: The District will review individual situations requiring support staff substitutes to determine the appropriate level of support needed and compensation.